jtt9340/llvm-interpreter/README.md

 or lowercase letter `[A-Za-z]`, an underscore `_`, or a dollar sign `$`, followed by more upper or lowercase letters, underscores, and dollar signs, as well as numbers `[0-9]`.
 What follows must be a parameter list, i.e. zero or more identifiers encased in parentheses and separated by whitespace.
-This is different from most languages that choose to have their function declaration and invocation syntaxes mimic mathematical function notation--where a comma separates identifers--but in this case, all you need is whitespace.
-The rules for valid function paramter names are the same as rules for valid function names.
+This is different from most languages that choose to have their function declaration and invocation syntaxes mimic mathematical function notation--where a comma separates identifiers--but in this case, all you need is whitespace.
+The rules for valid function parameter names are the same as rules for valid function names.

 As mentioned earlier, Kaleidoscope is an expression oriented language: the body of a function is a single expression, so there is no `return` statement or even a `return` keyword, as the function takes on the value of the expression it contains.
 Since expressions